-- [25] There is a statutory requirement under s 88(1) of the Act for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work5. - [26] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [27] The Board discussed issues with regard to records of work in its decision C2-011706 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [28] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
-Each and every licensed building practitioner who carries out or supervises restricted building work must provide a record of work and one licensed building practitioner cannot complete a record of work for restricted building work carried out by another licensed building practitioner.
-This is made clear by the provisions of s 88(1) of the Act which states:
+- [25] There is a statutory requirement under s 88(1) of the Act for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work. - [26] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [27] The Board discussed issues with regard to records of work in its decision C2-01170 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [28] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
+Each and every licensed building practitioner who carries out or supervises restricted building work must provide a record of work. - [29] The statutory provisions do not stipulate a timeframe for the licensed building practitioner to provide a record of work.
+The provisions in s 88(1) simply state "on completion of the restricted building work ...". - [30] In this instance it appears a record of work was provided to the agent of the owner within a short period of time.
+The agent did not pass it on to the owner or to the territorial authority.
+As a consequence neither have received one.
+The Act provides